instruction in righteousness

 "Swift to hear, slow to speak, slow to wrath."
 If we can just learn to let things be and not try to determine the outcome of every situation in our lives, we will discover that "all things work together for good to those that love GOD" (ROMANS 8:28).
 It is tempting to want to take the bull by the horns and try to insert our will upon a situation.
 However, the wrath of man worketh not the righteousness of GOD.
 It is better if we learn to be "quick to hear" and receive with meekness that word implanted within our heart; but then slow to react to the cruel intentions of others.
 This is one way in which faith is able to save us from potential dangers.

 David refused to avenge himself in slaying King Saul, even when it appeared that Saul had been delivered into his hand.
-David was content to bide his time and let GOD handle the situation, which HE eventually did.
+Saul had on more than one occasion sought to destroy David, but David was content to bide his time and let GOD handle the situation, which HE eventually did.
 The wheels of GOD's justice may grind slowly sometimes but they always grind finely.
 Righteousness relinquishes control of a situation unto GOD.

-Righteous works will be the natural outcome of being born again by the word of truth, as we continue in the faith process.
+Righteous works will be the natural outcome of being converted to discipleship by the word of truth, as we continue in the faith process.
 But contrary to what religion teaches, simply confessing some belief with our mouth will not magically make one righteous.
 We must exercise self control so as to be able to act as the word implanted in our mind directs us.
 We must learn to do righteousness.